Instability of the engineered dark state in two-band fermions under number-conserving dissipative dynamics: FKPP-equation

 where $D^{(\pm)}_{jl}{=}(D^{(\textsf{u})}_{jl}{\pm}D^{(\textsf{d})}_{jl})/2$ and $\tau_\pm^{-1}{=}|\tau_{\textsf{u}}|^{-1}{\pm}|\tau_{\textsf{d}}|^{-1}$.
 According to Eq. \eqref{eq:res:FKPP:2}, the total density deviation is governed by a pure diffusive equation that is the consequence of the conservation of the total number of fermions.
 At half-filling, one finds $\int_{\bm{x}} \delta n(\bm{x},t){=}0$.
 Contrary to $\delta n$, the imbalance is governed by the FKPP equation describing typically a reaction-diffusion type dynamics \cite{Fisher1937,Kolmogorov1937,FKPP1988,FKPP2,FKPP3,Aleiner2016,Zhou2023}.

 Let us discuss possible homogeneous stationary solutions of Eq.~\eqref{eq:res:FKPP:2} at half-filling.
 In this case, the total particle density vanishes, $\delta n{=}0$.
 For the imbalance, we find an unstable solution, $\delta m{=}0$, corresponding to the engineered DS.
 There is also a stable solution $\delta m_{*} {=} 2/(\beta \tau_+)$, appearing at the first order in $\bar{\gamma}_\textsf{a}$, such that the density $|\delta n_{\textsf{a}}|{=}\delta m_{*}/2{\ll} n$.
-We estimate the imbalance at the stable stationary state from above as \cite{SM}
+The imbalance at the stable stationary state can be estimated from above as follows.

-The spatial and temporal dynamics of $\delta m$ and $\delta n$, governed by Eq.~\eqref{eq:res:FKPP:2} is similar to that of the standard FKPP equation \cite{FKPP-book,Grindrod-book}: initially, the densities $\delta n_{\textsf{a}}$ spread diffusively, followed by ballistic front propagation at long time scales (e.g., see Fig. 9 of Ref. \cite{Nosov2023}).